 This is a sample of Brian’s email newsletter, The Cullen Outlook.

-This is the Pre-Dawn Targeting portion for Tuesday, July 28th.
+This is the Pre-Dawn Targeting portion from earlier this morning for Friday, February 20th.

 Positions we have on: